 In this section we will cover four important elements of communicating plus gain insight on two key cultural differences (individualism versus collectivism and perception on time) that will help strengthen the IRC competence of Intercultural Communication.

 When communicating you have a “sender” and “receiver”.
-As sender, the language you speak, the words and gestures you use, can easily be inter-preted by the receiver in a very different way to what you intended.
+As sender, the language you speak, the words and gestures you use, can easily be interpreted by the receiver in a very different way to what you intended.
 Always find a moment to check that the receiver has understood you correctly.
-If you are the receiver take time to check and summarise what the other person is telling you.
+If you are the receiver take time to check and summarize what the other person is telling you.
 We should steer clear of the pitfall of assuming that what we do and say mean the same thing, even if the spoken language is common to both parties.

 Face versus the truth